-No part of a building, or any adjacent object, may be above flue in a circular area of 3 metres from the flue exit.
+No part of a building, or any adjacent object, may be above flue in a circular area of 3 metres

 These heights are given as a minimum, and in actual practice the presence of surrounding structures, trees, fences, etc. may necessitate additional flue height for satisfactory performance.